 Medium-Porosity Hair: Occupying the middle ground, medium-porosity hair has moderate cuticle openings and a balanced pore structure.
 This allows it to readily absorb small molecules, such as active ingredients and water, without much difficulty.

-Understanding your hair’s porosity level is crucial for adopting an effective care routine, as each type comes with its unique set of challenges and benefits.
+Understanding your hair’s porosity level is crucial for adopting an effective care routine, as each type has unique challenges and benefits.

 But how can you determine if you have low-porosity hair?
 Let’s delve into some telltale signs that can help you pinpoint your hair’s specific needs, enabling you to tailor a more targeted and effective care routine.